- The average cost of car insurance in Illinois is $1,938 a year or $162 per month, based on our data analysis.

 State minimum car insurance in Illinois

-In Illinois, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $20,000 of property damage liability.
+Illinois’s car insurance laws require a minimum coverage of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $20,000 in property damage liability.

-Drivers in Illinois must be aware of the minimum car insurance requirements to remain legally compliant.
+Drivers in Illinois must purchase the minimum required car insurance to operate their vehicles on the road.

 Liability-only car insurance in Illinois